cnyahia/transit-equity-remap/README.md

 Although CapMetro provided a *high frequency network* with improved service on specific routes, these improvements were at the expense of other non-frequent lines.
 That said, in contrast to activists' claims, there is no clear indication that minorities experienced greater service reductions.
 Minority areas were alloted 55% of the total service improvements (doors opening) and they received 52% of the total service reductions.
 Meanwhile, areas with
 White people were alloted 45% of the total service improvements and they received 47% of the total service reductions.
-These results show that minority areas did not receive a lower fraction of the service improvements and a greater fraction of the service reductions, which indicates that there is no apparent bias in the distribution of service changes.
+These results show that minority areas did not receive a lower fraction of the service improvements and a greater fraction of the service reductions, which indicates that there is no apparent bias against minorities in the distribution of service changes.

 ## Files